intjelic/python-sfml/doc/source/download.rst

 Mac OSX
 -------
+Packages for Mac OSX couldn't be made since the official sfml2-rc installer contains issues.
+Having a lack of Mac OSX knowledges, I couldn't make it work and by consequences was unable to test the bindings as well as creating packages for the platform.

-This platform is not supported yet.
-If you download the source and if you know a bit of Cython, you should be able to compile the source but I advise you to wait for the next release which will have Mac OSX supported.
+That makes this platform unsupported yet.
+Anyways, if you download the source and if you know a bit of Cython, you should be able to compile the source but I advise you to wait for the next release which will have Mac OSX supported.

 Ubuntu
 ------